Cost optimization

 Optimizing SaaS spend means tackling these challenges head-on, implementing strategies that ensure cost efficiency, and aligning expenditures with business objectives.

-Conducting an audit to optimize your SaaS
+Conducting an audit to optimize SaaS Spend

 The first step in optimizing SaaS spend is gaining complete visibility into your current SaaS usage and costs.
 This requires conducting a thorough audit of all SaaS applications across your company.
 Here’s how to do it: